“I fear, I am integrating my people into a burning house!”

 Before I start this piece, I want to acknowledge the creator of its primary image.
 It was generated by “Creative Designs” by the very talented Tamara Coleman.
 If you want to learn more about Tamara and her work, contact her via email at: Tammyfirstname.lastname@example.org.

 This Black History blog post falls under my principles of “Critical Thought” and “Financial Literacy/Money”.
-Here on my blog and on my YouTube channel, Big Discussions76, I challenge readers and viewers to question things and not just accept the images and messages fed to them.
-This is particularly important for this election year where we voters and sure to be slammed with all kinds of propaganda biased reporting by the mainstream news sources.
+Here on my blog and on my YouTube channel, Big Discussions76, I challenge readers and viewers to question things and not just accept the images and messages presented to them.
+This is particularly important for this election year where we voters are sure to be slammed with all kinds of propaganda and biased reporting by the mainstream news sources.